-- Loosen the four bolts, and remove the air cleaner housing cover. - Remove the old air cleaner element.
+3. Loosen the four bolts, and remove the air cleaner housing cover.

+4. Remove the old air cleaner element.
 Clean the inside of the housing with a damp rag.

-- 4. Place the new air cleaner element in the housing. - Reinstall the housing cover and the duct, and tighten the four bolts.
+- 5. Place the new air cleaner element in the housing. - 6.
+Reinstall the housing cover and the duct, and tighten the four bolts. - 7.
+Resinstall the battery hold-down bracket, and tighten the screws.